British picture framemakers, 1600-1950 - B

 The premises at 78 Baker St seem to have been used for trading in antique furniture.
 The business was listed in the Post Office London directory as fine art dealer by 1924 and antique picture frame dealer by 1941.
 F.C.
 Buck & Son's invoice paper in 1938 described the business as 'Dealer in Antique Furniture, Works of Art', specifying 'Chromos, Prints, Drawings &c Mounted, Pictures Cleaned, Lined & Restored, Looking Glasses & Picture Frames Cleaned or Regilded' (example in National Portrait Gallery records, RP 1935).

 Framing work: The business supplied frames or materials for works by some well-known artists.
 Frederick Sandys's small panel, Hero, 1871, has the label, 'Prepared panel.
 Fredk.
 C. Buck.
 Dealer in Works of Art.
 Frame Maker.
 Wigmore St. London' (Elzea 2001 p.240).
 Frederick Buck was mentioned by William Holman Hunt in a letter, 1898, and he made the now lost frame for Hunt's The Miracle of Sacred Fire in the Church of the Sepulchre, exh.1899 (Fogg Art Museum, Cambridge, MA).
-The aedicular frame to the artist's design on Hunt's The Beloved, 1898 (Royal Collection) has the Buck’s label from 76 Wigmore St (Millar 1992 p.126: repr.
+The aedicular frame to the artist's design on Hunt's The Beloved, 1898 (Royal Collection) has Buck’s label from 76 Wigmore St (Millar 1992 p.126: repr.
 Bronkhurst 2006 p.323, see also p.279 n.27).
-It is one of Hunt’s symbolic frames, incorporating pomegranates and mignonette, in a Renaissance scrolling design which would have been a test of the carver’s skill.
+It is one of Hunt’s symbolic frames, incorporating pomegranates and mignonette, in a Renaissance scrolling design.

 The collector, George Salting, purchased picture frames from Buck, 1881-1909, of which the most expensive was a carved French swept frame for a Ruysdael painting in 1903 (Guildhall Library, MSS 19742, 19747, Salting papers).